vickyphung/places/README.md

 createReview, added timestamp, push review._id to user.reviews and push review string AND user id into place when post review

-user add favorite place, update place._id to user's favorites and user._id to place.favorite_users.
+user add favorite place, update place._id to user's favorites and user._id to place.favorite_users. the place also has an increment counter that goes up by one everytime someone favorites it.

 delete a user, so have to delete their data from places.favorite_users. delete a place, then must remove from user.favorites, and delete all reviews of that place.